Home » Guides » General » How to Join Wood With Or Without Expensive Tools

 Joining Wood at Right Angles

-Leading off with arguably the most common woodworking joint is the methods to join two pieces of wood at a right angle.
+Leading off with arguably the most common woodworking joint is the method of joining two pieces of wood at a right angle.

 And there are a lot of options:

 • Best.
-When quality is important a dovetail, dowel, mortise and tenon or loose tenon joint is the best option for high quality projects.
+When quality is essential, a dovetail, dowel, mortise, and tenon or loose tenon joint is the best option for high-quality projects.

 How to Join Wood Without Screws Showing